ichortower/SecretNoteFramework/docs/author-guide.md

 <td>

 A qualified or unqualified object ID from `Data/Objects`.
-This is analogous to the vanilla items "Secret Note" (`(O)79`) and "Journal Scrap" (`(O)842`): this item will be created as debris, and when the player uses it, one of the notes matching it will be read (see [Spawning](#spawning), under how notes work, for more details).
+This is analogous to the vanilla items "Secret Note" `(O)79` and "Journal Scrap" `(O)842`: this item will be created as debris, and when the player uses it, one of the notes matching it will be read (see [Spawning](#spawning), under how notes work, for more details).
 This item's sprite will also be displayed in the collections page to represent this note, either grayed out (unread) or normal (read).

 If this field is `null` (the default), the mod will use its default secret note object.
-For best results, you should omit it or specify a [custom item](#custom-items).
+For best results, you should leave it as default or specify a [custom item](#custom-items).

 *Default:* `null`